AdobeDocs/dynamic-media-developer-resources.en/help/aem-is-ir-api/ir-api/material-cat/image-rendering-api-ref/c-ir-material-catalog/c-ir-attributes-reference/r-ir-timestamp.md

 ---
 description: Default modification time stamp.
 Provides a default value for catalog TimeStamp and vignette TimeStamp.
 If not specified, the server will use the modification date/time of this catalog.ini file.
-seo-description: Default modification time stamp.
-Provides a default value for catalog TimeStamp and vignette TimeStamp.
-If not specified, the server will use the modification date/time of this catalog.ini file.
-seo-title: TimeStamp

 solution: Experience Manager
 title: TimeStamp
-uuid: 10ceb600-1ed9-46a1-ae07-889d601ac0f4

 feature: Dynamic Media Classic,SDK/API
 role: Developer,Business Practitioner
 ---